Movie Watch: Amarillo film options for Aug. 10 to 17, plus reviews of 'Detroit,' 'Dark Tower'

 The cops and soldiers storm the hotel, and the audience is trapped in a harrowing sequence where Krauss and his hangers-on — and there's really no other word for it — torture the black men and two white women, looking for a gun.
 It's a perhaps overly long sequence, where Krauss gets his jollies by convincing his hostages that he's taking them off one-by-one to kill if they don't fess up.
 Even more awful?
 It actually happened and, as the final third of the film reveals, the cops paid little to no price for their heinous deeds.

 There are definite echoes to the continuing strained relations between white cops and black citizens, as well as to the ongoing racial divide in general.
-Director Kathryn Bigelow and screenwriter Mark Boal, both white, perhaps are the most natural fit for the story, but they tell it with a fierce commitment to the facts and with empathy toward the victims.
+Director Kathryn Bigelow and screenwriter Mark Boal, both white, perhaps aren't the most natural fit for the story, but they tell it with a fierce commitment to the facts and with empathy toward the victims.
 (R for strong violence and pervasive language; click here for showtimes at Amarillo Star 14 and Hollywood 16)

 Atomic Blonde (H-16 and TDI); Baby Driver (H-16); Captain Underpants: The Epic First Movie (Premiere Cinemas Westgate Mall 6, 7701 W. Interstate 40); The Dark Tower (AS-14, H-16); Despicable Me 3 (AS-14, H-16); Detroit (AS-14, H-16); Dunkirk (AS-14, H-16); The Emoji Movie (AS-14, H-16 and TDI); Girls Trip (AS-14, H-16); Guardians of the Galaxy, Vol. 2 (WM-6); The House (WM-6); Kidnap (AS-14, H-16); Megan Leavey (WM-6); The Mummy (WM-6); Rough Night (H-16); Spider-Man: Homecoming (AS-14, H-16); Transformers: The Last Knight (WM-6); Valerian and the City of a Thousand Planets (H-16); War for the Planet of the Apes (AS-14, H-16); and Wonder Woman (H-16).
 (Click on titles for my reviews and on theaters for showtimes.)